 The application has to be simple to understand and work with, whether training managers or the actual users.
 For it to be mobile it should be light and quick to load.

 Large-scale content and user management

 The system should have the capability to handle multiple learners, often simultaneously.
 It is just as important that the system be able to handle a large volume of learning content as to organize it effectively to make it easy to find and access.

 Flexibility and agility for integration with parent systems

 An LMS cannot afford to be rigid.
-It should seamlessly integrate within the existing corporate systems.
+It should seamlessly integrate into the existing corporate systems.

 Easy and low cost content creation

 An LMS is no good if the content it supports isn’t up to the mark.
-An organisation can go with readymade content but it might not always meet its requirements.
-And customisation can eat away a large chunk of the training budget.
+An organization can go with readymade content but it might not always meet its requirements.
+And customization can eat away a large chunk of the training budget.